Care platforms as emerging welfare actors

-- To what extent do these platforms take over functions usually associated with market or state actors?
+- To what extent do these platforms take over functions usually associated with the state or established care-providing institutions?